 Concert: the general Vic Firth SD1 have proven to be consistent quality for general concert playing.

-Marching: the Vic Firth SMJ stick for both Snare and Tenor
+Marching: the Vic Firth Mike Jackson stick for Snare and John Mapes for Tenor

 Jazz: in jazz set playing, the size stick used is more dependent on player technique than anything else.
 Utilize either jazz or concert sticks as appropriate.